 Yet, there are voices they trust who can deliver evidence-based health information to BIPOC, but they have limited capacity to deliver that information via social media.
 If organized and resourced these trusted voices, could drown out folk wisdom and disinformation by playing a more central role in delivering curated health information to BIPOC at a moment when the information would be valued and used.

 AIHN consists of a data aggregation application and a network of microsites.

 The application brings together trusted health information from multiple sources to one place, enabling communities to make informed decisions about their health and safety.

 AIHN is a vast network of two types of microsites: 1) organizational microsites; 2) content microsites.

-These organizational microsites on AIHN are the homepages of a wide variety of approved private and public organizations.
-They are the trusted voices in the community and AI HealthNet is designed to find look-alike audiences for them to amplify their voice over that of purveyors of unfiltered information and disinformation.
+Organizational microsites on AIHN are the homepages of a wide variety of approved public and private organizations.
+AI HealthNet is designed to amplify their voices in the virtual world over that of purveyors of folk wisdom and disinformation.

-Trusted health content providers publish content microsites on AIHN.
-These microsites are intended to be minimalist websites, built around a specific bit of information, and optimized to provide a quick, authoritative response to search queries and to behavior-indicating interest.
-The microsite is designed to give audiences the option to get more details and draw them into a non-directive conversation.
-The goal is to equip minority and underserved communities with the information tools and sense of trust they need to make the best decision for themselves.
+Trusted health information is published on AIHN as a network of content microsites.
+Each microsite is a concisely written website, built to deliver a specific bit of information optimized to provide a quick, authoritative response to search queries and to behavior indicating interest.
+They are designed to give audiences the option to get more information through hyperlinks, drawing them into a nondirective conversation.
+The goal is not to drive behavior but to equip BIPOC communities with trusted information that they can use to make informed decisions about their health.

 AIHN is a multicultural, digital network of BIPOC serving community-based organizations (CBOs) and federally qualified health clinics (FQHCs) organized to help companies deliver health information to minorities through trusted voices in the community.